kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Which modules are compiled by default?

-:page_with_curl: The modules that have the same dependencies as the core of Kamailio.
+📃 The modules that have the same dependencies as the core of Kamailio.
 Those that are not compiled by default are kept in the variable 'exclude_modules' of Makefile.
 To print the list of excluded modules: